Make your own cloud! |

 In summary, the client/server design allows multiple instances of an application to access the same database, or different databases, at the same time and the client applications don't need to know where the database is located - they just need to be capable of accessing the server.

-configuration.
-In this case, each application has direct access to the
+For local area networks, an alternative to the client/server configuration is the "Local Mode" configuration.
+In this case, each application has direct access to the database, just as in single-user mode.

 To implement this configuration each client application is set up to operate in Local Mode, using the Network Settings function in the client application.
 In addition, "connection files" must be installed which tell the application where the company databases are located.